syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-action.md

 ### Reset action

-A reset action allows execution of reset of all the form fields in the PDF document.
+A [PdfResetAction](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Interactive.PdfResetAction.html) allows execution of reset of all the form fields in the PDF document.

 {% tabs %}
 {% highlight c# %}